New South Wales: Higher School Certificate

 The Higher School Certificate (HSC) is the usual Year 12 leaving certificate in NSW.
-Most students complete the HSC prior to entering the workforce or going on to study at university or TAFE (although the HSC itself can be completed at TAFE).
+The HSC is the most popular high school credential in Australia with 75,493 students studying one or more HSC courses in 2022.
+Most students complete the HSC before entering the workforce or going on to study at university or TAFE (although the HSC itself can be completed at TAFE).
 The HSC must be completed for a student to get an Australian Tertiary Admission Rank (formerly Universities Admission Index), which determines the student's rank against fellow students who completed the Higher School Certificate.

 Tertiary

 Eleven universities primarily operate in New South Wales.
 Sydney is home to Australia's first university, the University of Sydney founded in 1850.
 Other universities include the University of New South Wales, Macquarie University, University of Technology, Sydney and Western Sydney University.
 The Australian Catholic University has three of its seven campuses in Sydney, and the private University of Notre Dame Australia also operates a secondary campus in the city.

 Outside Sydney, the leading universities are the University of Newcastle and the University of Wollongong.
 Armidale is home to the University of New England, and Charles Sturt University.
 Southern Cross University has campuses spread across cities in the state's north coast.

-The public universities are state government agencies, however they are largely regulated by the federal government, which also administers their public funding.
-Admission to NSW universities is arranged together with universities in the Australian Capital Territory by another government agency, the Universities Admission Centre.
+The public universities are state government agencies; however, they are largely regulated by the federal government, which also administers their public funding.
+Admission to NSW universities is arranged together with universities in the Australian Capital Territory by another organisation, the Universities Admission Centre.

-Primarily vocational training is provided up the level of advanced diplomas is provided by the state government's ten Technical and Further Education (TAFE) institutes.
-These institutes run courses in more than130 campuses throughout the state.
+Primarily, vocational training up to the level of advanced diplomas is provided by the state government's ten Technical and Further Education (TAFE) institutes.
+These institutes run courses on 138 campuses throughout the state.

 Economy

 NSW is the largest state economy in Australia, with service industries contributing almost 80% of the state's economic activity and 90% of its employment.
-Business services which includes financial services; professional, scientific and technical services; property services; information media; and telecommunications, account for nearly a third of the state economy.
+Business services, which include financial services, professional, scientific and technical services, property services, information media, and telecommunications, account for nearly a third of the state economy.
 Major merchandise exports include coal, copper, beef and aluminium.
-In recent years there has been strong growth in exports of education, tourism, and financial and business services.
+In recent years, there has been strong growth in exports of education, tourism, and financial and business services.

-Construction accounted for 8% of the NSW economy in 2020-21, while manufacturing contributed 6%, mining 2%, and agriculture, forestry and fishing just under 2%.
+Construction accounted for 8% of the NSW economy in 2020–21, while manufacturing contributed 6%, mining 2%, and agriculture, forestry and fishing just under 2%.

 Coal and related products are the state's biggest merchandise export.
 Its value to the state's economy is over A$5 billion, accounting for about 19% of all merchandise exports from NSW.
 Tourism is worth over $18.1 billion to the New South Wales economy and employs 3.1% of the workforce.